Track By Track: Rosie Darling Breaks Down Her 'Golden Age' EP

 Darling gets back in her comfort zone for ‘What a Convincing Illusion’.
 “It kind of feels like a ballad, especially in the verses,” she says.
 “But then there’s a lot more production that keeps it moving.”

-Darling was conscious of not completely abandoning the sound of her debut EP with Golden Age. “[‘What a Convincing Illusion’] is reminiscent of my first EP, Coping, but it’s also a little bit faster,” she says.
+Darling was conscious of not completely abandoning the sound of her debut EP with the songs on Golden Age. “[‘What a Convincing Illusion’] is reminiscent of my first EP, Coping, but it’s also a little bit faster,” she says.

 5. Always Almost